roncv/FragFeatures/README.md

 # Welcome to FragFeatures

-Tool to extract protein-ligand interaction fingerprints from Fragalysis data.
+Tool to extract protein-ligand interaction fingerprints from a Fragalysis target.

 ## Installation